-Walt often thought when Boeing designed the B17 Flying Fortress they initially forgot about the Navigators post.
+Walt often thought when Boeing designed the B17 Flying Fortress they initially forgot about the radio operators post.
 It certainly seemed that way, sandwiched as it was between two bulkheads separating it from the bomb bay to the front and the waist area to the rear.
 Each being accessed by way of a plywood door.
 Walt always kept the door leading to the bomb bay closed, but liked to leave the one leading to the waist open.
 Not that he saw anything of Kowolski and Travers, the two waist gunners, but just knowing they were there offered him some comfort as he spent hour upon hour listening to nothing but endless static.

 Walt swore and adjusted his oxygen mask as he felt the condensation within starting to freeze.
 It was a constant problem, one he and his crew had to live with as they endured the minus forty-degree temperatures that were to be found when flying 23000 feet above a very hostile Germany.
 He shuddered and glanced out across the port wing and saw the two Wright Cyclone engines churning away through the rarefied air.
 To any airman seeing those engines working as they should was a heart-warming sight.
 He closed his eyes and not for the first time that day prayed he and the rest of the crew of the mighty Lady Louise made it back to Polebrook.